Hallowed Be Thy Name (song): Songwriting lawsuit

-A section of the lyrics are lifted from Beckett's 1973 song "Life's Shadow".
+A section of the lyrics is lifted from Beckett's 1973 song "Life's Shadow".
 Iron Maiden manager Rod Smallwood was the agent for Beckett and a teenage Steve Harris saw the band play this song live.
 Harris and Dave Murray settled with one of the credited songwriters, Robert Barton.
 The other songwriter, Brian Ingham, has sued Iron Maiden for his share of the profits from the song.
 Ingham was unaware of the matter until 2011 and Barton claimed to be the sole songwriter during the original settlement.

 On 12 March 2018, it was reported that the band had settled the case out of court.
 The group's lawyers had argued that Harris initially used the lyrics as a placeholder and did not have time to change them before the album's release.
 A spokesperson for the band states that they settled out of court for pragmatic reasons and to avoid escalating legal fees.